 Joint programme and tuition fees

-In this section, the terms used are defined as following:
+In this section, the terms used are defined as follows:

 ● Programme fee: the student participation costs of JP defined jointly by the consortium, a joint consortium fee

-● Tuition fee: The local tuition fee determined by each participating university.
+● Tuition fee: The local tuition fee is determined by each participating university.

-Each university has their own rules and regulations for the tuition fee policy of the degree programmes: some are determined by the university and some are regulated by the national legislation.
-Usually the EU funding schemes for joint programmes require a common tuition fee policy (here “programme fee”).
+Each university has its own rules and regulations for the tuition fee policy of degree programmes: some are determined by the university and some are regulated by national legislation.
+Usually, EU funding schemes for joint programmes require a common tuition fee policy (here “programme fee”).

-The rules and regulations for tuition fee policy of Unite! university members can be found in the Joint Programme Design Filtering Tool
+Rules and regulations for the tuition fee policy of Unite! university members can be found in the Joint Programme Design Filtering Tool

 Programme fee structure options